Jurupa Hills Geology

 A Levitating Rock

 When Michael Heizer, the artist behind the Los Angeles Museum of Art’s (LACMA) Levitated Mass exhibit, discovered a 340 ton boulder in Riverside County’s Jurupa Hills that he wanted to use for his sculpture at LACMA, transporting the megalith from its location to Los Angeles became a national event.
 In June of 2012 it took eleven days for the 206-wheel trailer cradling the granitic monolith to creep along a carefully planned route to the campus at LACMA.
 Sightseers and camera crews lined the route, and international media monitored the progress.
+At one time, before our inland valley became a sea of development, the area was home to a system of low-lying sand dunes.
+These Delhi Sands had been created over time by Santa Ana winds blowing down through the Cajon Pass, picking up bits of geological material and dropping it at the foot of the hills.
+At one time this system stretched many miles through what is now Loma Linda, Colton, and Fontana.

 A Sand-Loving Endangered Species

 One of the local natural residents adapted to life in this unique landscape.
-Indeed the Delhi Sands Flower-loving fly adapted so exclusively to this dune environment that extensive development in the area has imperiled the future of the species.
+Indeed the Delhi Sands Flower-Loving Fly adapted so exclusively to this dune environment that extensive development in the area has imperiled the future of the species.
 Local populations are currently estimated to be in the hundreds.

 Hovering like a hummingbird the fly has a long proboscis to feed on the nectar of native flowering plants growing in the dunes.
 The adult female lays its eggs in the sand.
 Larvae develop underground.
-The endangered Delhi Sands Flower-loving Fly is a classic example of the degree to which natural organisms are intimately attached and in tune with their geological or natural foundation.
+The endangered Delhi Sands Flower-Loving Fly is a classic example of the degree to which natural organisms are intimately attached and in tune with their geological or natural foundation.